LighghtEeloo/clash-from-the-gates-up/doc/2-wire.md

-# Machine 101: Signal, Clock, Register, and Mux
+# Circuit 101: Signal, Clock, Register, and Mux

+Now that we've seen how Haskell works in general (except the type system part), we can see how we can apply the knowledge and build up our circuit.
+But first, we need to learn some basic components.

 ## Engineer.
 I want a constant signal.